-friend to our entire Roy Ayers family.
+Bob Maxwell was a very dear friend to our entire Roy Ayers family.
 When he was "Top Dog" at the American Kennel Club, I was delighted to be invited to spend the day at our New York headquarters.
-Wayne Cavanaugh guided me through each department and I marveled at being "Inside the Ivory mous project was Eric Ringle who updated me on the latest technology.
-To my delight they presented me with a complete set of the newly completed productions.

-Tower."
-(ShowSight series 1994).
+Wayne Cavanaugh guided me through each department, and I marveled at being "Inside the Ivory Tower."
+(ShowSight Series 1994).

-The pride and joy of the time was the new video production of each AKC breed.
-Heading up the enor-
+The pride and joy at that time was the new video production of each AKC breed.
+Heading up the enormous project was Eric Ringle who updated me on the latest technology.
+To my delight, they presented me with a complete set of the newly completed productions.

-One of my favorite show weekends is that of The Clemson Kennel Club's back to back shows in June.
-Known for its true southern hospitality, I love the club members!
-When President Gene Hinson and Show Chairman Alan Ream told me Eric Ringle would be on their judging panel this past June, I jumped at the opportunity to learn as an inring observer under Eric.
+One of my favorite show weekends is that of The Clemson Kennel Club's back-to-back shows in June.
+Known for its true Southern Hospitality, I love the club members!
+When President Gene Hinson and Show Chairman Alan Ream told me that Eric Ringle would be on their judging panel this past June, I jumped at the opportunity to